Japamala: Carrying and storing

 However they are worn the wearer is supposed to keep the mala from making contact with the floor or ground.

+In Chinese Buddhism, mala bracelets are worn by monks and laypeople as a symbol of the Buddha.
+Malas are often given to laypersons during refuge ceremonies and they are instructed to wear them at all times, as a representation of the Buddha which is present in one's life at all times (except when bathing or using the toilet).

+Some Tibetan Buddhist teachers teach that it is a root samaya (tantric commitment) that a consecrated and blessed mala should always be kept on one's person.
+For Tibetan Buddhists, the mala is a symbol of their yidam meditation deity and a reminder of their main mantra and tantric commitments (samayas).

 Mala may be carried in small pouches from which they are removed before use.
-Some practitioners, such as members of ISKCON, may carry their malas in larger pouches which hang from the back of the hand and allow the mala to be manipulated while it is being used without it being significantly exposed to public view or risking contact with the ground.
+Some practitioners, such as the Vaishanava members of ISKCON, may carry their malas in larger pouches which hang from the back of the hand and allow the mala to be manipulated while it is being used without it being significantly exposed to public view or risking contact with the ground.

 In the home, mala may be stored in a pouch or not.
 Some practitioners may store their malas in jewelry boxes or similar containers.

 Practitioners who have an altar or shrine in their homes may additionally choose to keep their malas on the altar when not being used or carried.